ALERRT: The National Standard

 Utilizing the train-the-trainer model, the ALERRT curriculum has been adopted by numerous states and agencies as their standard active shooter training.
 These states include Mississippi, Alabama, Oklahoma, Texas, Iowa, Louisiana, Maryland, Georgia, and Virginia, to name a few.
 In addition, the New York City Police Department, Miami Police Department, Dallas Police Department, Houston Police Department, San Antonio Police Department, Memphis Police Department, and the Atlanta Police Department are among the major cities across the nation, who have adopted the ALERRT curriculum as their standard.

 The ALERRT Center has developed and currently delivers nine (9), grant funded first responder courses across the nation.
 These dynamic, scenario-based training courses are instructed by a cadre of subject matter expert adjunct instructors and ALERRT staff.
 In addition, the ALERRT Center has organized and conducted five (5)) National Active Shooter Training Conferences providing training to police officers from across the country.
-The sixth Annual ALERRT Conference is slated for November 1-4, 2015 in San Marcos, Texas.
+The seventh Annual ALERRT Conference is slated for November 6-9, 2016 in San Marcos, Texas.
 See details here.

 In addition to developing and delivering training courses to better prepare this country’s first-responders to effectively respond to acts of violence against its citizens, ALERRT also works with the Bureau of Justice Assistance, on initiatives such as Preventing Violence Against Law Enforcement Officer Resilience and Survivability Initiative (VALOR) to stem the violence directed against the officers themselves.